dharmendrakariya/argocd-demo/README.md

         argocd-image-updater.argoproj.io/write-back-method: git:secret:argocd/argo-secret
         ```

-    - againg apply the modified annotated-app.yaml with given command
+    - again apply the modified annotated-app.yaml with given command

         ```kc apply -f annotated-app.yaml```

-- Go to ```circleci-demo``` repo, update the index.html and check the circleci dashboard or imageRepository(in my case dockerHub), it will push the     updated image.
+- Go to ```circleci-demo``` repo, update the index.html, it will trigger the ci, and check the circleci dashboard or imageRepository(in my case dockerHub), it will push the updated image.

-- Check the ```argo-cd``` repo, you should see the commit with the updated image. something like below commit
+- Check the ```argo-cd``` repo, you should see the commit with the updated image after couple of minutes. something like below commit

     ``` argocd-image-updater build: automatic update of circle-app ```

-- Check the ```argo.yourDomain.xyz ``` to see if that gets synced with the newly commited changes, similarly go through the cluster and watch out for the newly deployed application.
+- Check the ```argo.yourDomain.xyz ``` to see if that gets synced with the newly commited changes, similarly go through the cluster, wait for five minutes, and watch out for the newly deployed application.

+    the commit should be there, only after new commit it will deploy the updated manifest.

 - Bye-Bye